relaycorp/.github/profile/README.md

 - Awala-specific libraries and apps are prefixed with `awala-` or, in the case of older repositories, `relaynet-`.
 - Projects available in multiple platforms or languages have a suffix denoting the platform/language.
 Examples include `-android` vs `-desktop`, and `-js` vs `-jvm`.
-- GitOps projects start with `cloud-`.
+- Cloud infrastructure projects start with `cloud-`.

 ## Contributions